-The Vehicle Identification Number (VIN) is found on the left front corner of the instrument panel, visible through the windshield.
-This number also appears on the vehicle registration and title.
+Vehicle Identification Number (VIN) is found on the left front corner of the instrument panel, visible through the windshield.
+This number also appears on engraved on the front right door sill under door sill moulding and on the vehicle registration or title.